IMG’s Investor Relations team, led by industry expert Karlin Conklin, answers our top investor FAQs.

 To ensure optimal receipt of our communications, add us to your trusted list of senders, contacts or address book:

-Current IMG Investors: We send communications to you at the email address you provide as your IMG Investor Portal account login.
+Communications are sent to you at the email address you provide as your IMG Investor Portal account login.
 Please ensure this is your primary email account.
-Updates will come from Karlin Conklin and David Mikkelsen.
+Updates will come from Karlin Conklin and Dave Mikkelsen.
 Add them to your contacts and designate them as "safe senders."